By Dianne Edmonds and Marietta Mehanni

 Teaching correct pelvic floor technique

-A lifting up and hold action is desired when activating the pelvic floor inside the pelvis, and the muscles will work more effectively when the lumbar spine is in neutral.
-Clients need to have continual reminders and instruction on what an accurate pelvic floor contraction is, so that they don’t breathe hold or bear down while they exercise.
+A lifting and hold action is desired when activating the pelvic floor inside the pelvis, and the muscles will work more effectively when the lumbar spine is in neutral.
+Clients need continual reminders and instructions on what an accurate pelvic floor contraction is so that they don’t breathe hold or bear down while they exercise.

 In aqua classes pelvic floor muscle exercises can be included in standing, during cool down, stretch or postural awareness components.